OlyMarco/Behaviourally-based-Synthesis-of-Scene-aware-Footstep-Sound-Demo-/README.md

   *KeyPad 1-7*: Transfer you to different places.

-  *N, M*: Reduce or increase the transfer point of *KeyPad 6 or 7*'s height.
+  *N, M*: Reduce or increase the height of the transfer point *KeyPad 6, KeyPad 7*.